 In spring 2021, I co-led a seminar for the Shakespeare Association of America Annual Meeting 2021.
 Here is the page with details of our seminar on “Shakespeare in the ‘Post’Colonies: What’s Shakespeare to Them, or They to Shakespeare.”
-The seminar will host a discussion between scholars, activists, writers, teachers, and theatre practitioners from over a dozen erstwhile colonial geographies about the stakes of reading, teaching, performing, and “doing” Shakespeare in the “post”colonies today.
+The seminar hosted a discussion between scholars, activists, writers, teachers, and theatre practitioners from over a dozen erstwhile colonial geographies about the stakes of reading, teaching, performing, and “doing” Shakespeare in the “post”colonies today.
 Seminar co-leader Amrita Sen (University of Calcutta) and I are planning an edited volume building on the work of this seminar.